-RescueTime isn’t just a time tracking app.
-It’s also a web-based employee productivity tracking platform that runs in the background and helps you focus with defined focus sessions.
+RescueTime is a time tracking app and a web-based employee productivity platform.
+It runs in the background and helps teams work more efficiently with defined focus sessions.

-- Tracks the time you spend on a particular tool or website during your work hours.
+- Tracks the time employees spend on a particular tool or website during your work hours.

-- You can specify your productivity goals and notify you if you’re spending too much time on a particular task.
+- Allows productivity goals and provides notifications when employees spend too much time on a task.